Sophia Chitlik

-Sophia Chitlik is an American politician serving as a member of the North Carolina Senate from the 22nd district since 2025.
+Sophia Chitlik Abram (born 1989 or 1990) is an American politician serving as a member of the North Carolina Senate from the 22nd district since 2025.
 She was a field organizer for Barack Obama 2008 presidential campaign and later worked in the U.S. Department of Labor and the White House before transitioning to nonprofit leadership and impact investing.

-Early life
+Early life and education

-Chitlik was born and raised in Burbank, California.
-She attended public schools during her early education and later pursued higher education with an emphasis on social movement and network theory, as well as the history of social movements in America.
+Chitlik was born in 1989 or 1990 and raised in Burbank, California.
+She graduated from Campbell Hall School in 2007 and then New York University.

 Career

 Chitlik was a field organizer during the Barack Obama 2008 presidential campaign, where she led general election operations in Loudoun County, Virginia.
 She subsequently joined the Obama administration, working as a strategist in the U.S. Department of Labor and in priority placement at the White House.

 She later served as chief operating officer of The Future Project, a nonprofit education startup company, overseeing an $11 million budget and leading growth initiatives.
 Chitlik has also engaged in philanthropy and impact investing, focusing on woman-owned businesses in the health and wellness sector and supporting initiatives aimed at increasing equity for underrepresented entrepreneurs.

 In Durham, North Carolina, where she moved in 2017, Chitlik co-founded Tend, a company dedicated to supporting individuals through pregnancy and birth.
 She also collaborated on the development of Aya Birth & Community Wellness, which aims to become the first Black-owned birth center in North Carolina.

 During the 2024 election, Chitlik ran for the 22nd district.
 She emphasized policies addressing education, healthcare equity, and support for working families.
 In the March 2024 Democratic primary, she defeated three-term incumbent Mike Woodard with 57.55% of the vote.